gaps-closure/capo/formal/ontology/conflict_analyzer.md

 performance may require re-engineering.
 The goal here is clarity.

 ***
-In the following constraints, we consider the PDG nodes, PDG edges, and CLE entries/annotations defined in this [axiomatization](https://github.com/gaps-closure/capo/blob/develop/formal/ontology/axioms.vocab)  as inputs
+In the following constraints, we consider the PDG nodes, PDG edges, and CLE entries/annotations defined in this [axiomatization](https://github.com/gaps-closure/capo/blob/develop/formal/ontology/axioms.vocab)  as inputs.
+For example, we use FUNCTIONENTRY to denote a type.
+The notation fun ∈ FUNCTIONENTRY denotes fun has type FUNCTIONENTRY and ∀ fun ∈ FUNCTIONENTRY denotes for all things that have type fun.

+For clarity, when defining a predicate or constraint, an incoming term value is given a type for clarity.
+For example, the predicate checkEndpointsEq(CONTROLDEP e) takes 1 value as input with name e and type CONTROLDEP.
+Each new definition is preceeded by either PREDICATE or CONSTRAINT.
+A PREDICATE will be evaluated to true or false but may not hold for a valid.
+For a valid program, an expression marked as CONSTRAINT will be true for a valid program.
-Enclave<sub>i</sub> denote an arbitrary enclave (specified in the CLEJson annotation).
+Enclave<sub>i</sub> denotes an arbitrary enclave (specified in the CLEJson annotation).

-We use assignFunctionEnclave[FUNCTIONENTRY] and assignGlobalEnclave[GLOBAL] as output variables
+Let GLOBAL indicate the union of VAR_STATICALLOCGLOBALSCOPE and VAR_STATICALLOCMODULESCOPE assignFunctionEnclave[FUNCTIONENTRY] and assignGlobalEnclave[GLOBAL] are used as output variables and represent maps from function entries to enclaves and global variables to encalve respectively.
+Additionally, we use resolvableConflicts[CONTROLDEP] as an output variable indicating a map from each CONTROLDEP edge and to a boolean indicating whether or not the CONTROLDEP is a resolvable conflict.
 ***

 ### Assignment